What's worth watching on the box: something for the weekend

 Time for a round-up of the delights coming to the small screen this weekend, or big screen depending on the size of your television...

-With a great range of programmes on TV this weekend, there is something for all and from all of us here at Bright Shiny News, have a fantastic weekend!
+From all of us here at Bright Shiny News, have a fantastic weekend!